Programs & Initiatives

 Once Adoption Rhode Island receives the above documents from the family’s agency, we will email the family a welcome letter.
 We enjoy meeting all registered families and look forward to getting to know them through virtual Meet & Greet meetings where families learn about the matching process and waiting youth.

 If you are interested in adoption but have not begun the process yet, the first step is to locate an agency in your own state to get a home study.
-National organizations like the National Adoption Center may be able to help you locate an appropriate agency.
-Also check our outside Rhode Island links on our Resources page.
+National organizations like AdoptUSKids.org may be able to help you locate an appropriate agency.

 Frequently Asked Questions